rnbochsr/BSidesBOSCTF/README.md

 ### Kiddie Pool
 Presented with a distorted image.
 It is swirled around a central point.
-You have to unswirl the image to be able to read te flag.
+You have to unswirl the image to be able to read the flag.
+The challenge text says that the pubisher thinks the method is 900% cool.
+I guessed that you would have to reverse the swirl by -900%.
+That was correct.
 Use GIMP function Whirl and Pinch to undo the distortion.
 ```
 flag{whirlpool_in_a_cinch}
 ```